-Environmental Component Likely Environmental Effects, as a direct result of planning framework (see also Section 7.3) development and activities under the Strate egy and in combination with the wider SEOs Significant Positive Effect likely to occur Potentially Significant Adverse Effect, if Residual Adverse Effect 57 - unmitigated Biodiversity and flora and fauna Facilitates lower overall effects on ecology (including designated sites, ecological connectivity and habitats) - due to increased utilisation of lands within existing development boundaries and use of existing utilities and brownfield sites.
+Environmental Component nt planning framework (see also Section 7.3) component Significant Positive Effect likely to occur Potentially Significant Adverse Effect, if unmitigated Residual Adverse Effect Biodiversity and flora and fauna Facilitates lower overall effects on ecology (including designated sites, ecological connectivity and habitats) - due to increased utilisation of lands within existing development boundaries and use of existing utilities and brownfield sites.
 Contributions towards the protection of vegetation as a result of contributing towards the protection of environmental vectors, especially air.
 Potential ecological enhancement interventions along transport corridors.
 Arising from both construction and operation of transport infrastructure and services and associated facilities/ infrastructure: loss of/damage to biodiversity in designated sites, ecological connectivity and non-designated habitats; and disturbance to biodiversity and flora and fauna.
 Habitat loss, fragmentation and deterioration, including patch size and edge effects.
 Disturbance (e.g. due to noise and lighting along transport corridors) and displacement of protected species and/or coastal squeeze.
 Effects in riparian zones where new crossings of waters, if any, are progressed.
 Potential effects on vegetation from transport emissions.
-Loss of an extent of non-protected habitats as a result of new or widened transport infrastructure that involves the replacement of semi-natural land covers with artificial surfaces Losses or damage to ecology (these would be in compliance with relevant legislation) B1 B2 B3 Material Assets Contributions towards energy security (in combination with plans and programmes from all sectors, including energy, transport and land use planning) as a result of reducing traffic flows and associated energy use.
+Loss of an extent of non-protected habitats as a result of new or widened transport infrastructure that involves the replacement of semi-natural land covers with artificial surfaces Losses or damage to ecology (these would be in compliance with relevant legislation) Material Assets Contributions towards energy security (in combination with plans and programmes from all sectors, including energy, transport and land use planning) as a result of reducing traffic flows and associated energy use.
 Contributions towards a mode shift away from the private car to public transport, walking and cycling and associated enhancement of the public realm.
 Contributions towards the protection of built/amenity assets and infrastructure.
 Contributions towards the reuse and regeneration of brownfield lands thereby contributing towards a higher efficiency of land utilisation, sustainable mobility and a reduction in the need to develop greenfield lands.
 By facilitating increased utilisation of lands within existing development boundaries and use of existing utilities and brownfield sites there will be lower adverse effects upon ecology, landscape designations, architectural and archaeological heritage and soil.
 Contributions towards appropriate waste management.
 Generation of construction waste.
 Loss or damage to built/amenity assets and infrastructure including as a result of new or widened transport infrastructure.
 Residual wastes (these would be disposed of in line with higher level waste management policies) Potential residual losses to built/amenity assets and infrastructure including as a result of new or widened transport infrastructure MA1 MA2

-SEA Environmental Report for the Cork Metropolitan Area Draft Transport Strategy 2040
+SEA Environmental Report for the Cork Metropolitan Area Transport Strategy 2040